Transportability of model-based estimands in evidence synthesis: Key concepts

-Consider that a randomized trial comparing two treatments has been conducted in a particular target population.
-For a given subject, let $T$ denote a binary indicator of treatment assignment taking a value of zero or one, let $Y$ denote a clinical outcome, and let $X$ denote a baseline covariate that is prognostic of the outcome, irrespective of the treatment assigned to the subject.
+Consider that an ideal randomized controlled trial (RCT) has been conducted in a sample of patients, assumed to be representative (i.e.~a random sample) of a larger target population, defined by the inclusion/exclusion criteria of the trial.
+For a given subject, let $T$ denote a binary indicator of treatment assignment, taking a value of one ($T=1$) if the subject is assigned to the active treatment under investigation, and a value of zero ($T=0$) if the subject is assigned to the control group, e.g.~placebo or standard of care.
+Let $Y$ denote a clinical outcome of interest, and let $X$ denote a pre-treatment baseline covariate, measured at randomization, that is prognostic of the outcome irrespective of the treatment assigned to the subject.

-By divine revelation, the outcome-generating mechanism is known to be a fully parametric model, specifying the conditional expectation of the outcome $Y$, given $X$ and $T$, at the individual level:
+Within the regulatory environment, the use of \textit{estimands} has been stimulated by the publication of the ICH E9 (R1) Addendum, recognized by agencies such as the Food and Drug Administration in the United States.\cite{mehrotra2016seeking, akacha2017estimands, akacha2017estimandstwo} According to the addendum, an estimand is a ``population-level summary'', which precisely describes the treatment effect that is targeted by the clinical trial.
+The estimand should align with the scientific question posed by the study investigators and the study objective.
+While the ICH E9 (R1) Addendum describes several strategies to account for intercurrent (post-randomization) events, estimands in this article will follow the ``treatment policy'' strategy, closely related to the intention-to-treat principle.
+As such, the occurrence of intercurrent events is not considered relevant when defining the estimands of interest.

+While the ICH E9 (R1) Addendum does not explicitly use the term ``causal'', its language is certainly aligned with ``counterfactual'' reasoning.
+Therefore, we shall adopt the potential outcomes framework to formally define the marginal and conditional treatment effect estimands.\cite{rubin1974estimating} Let $Y^t$ denote the potential outcome that would have been observed for a subject assigned to intervention $T=t$, with $t \in \{0, 1\}$.
+Each subject in the trial has two potential outcomes, $Y^1$ and $Y^0$, corresponding to different ``parallel worlds''.
+Assuming no dropout or loss to follow up, one of the potential outcomes is observed in the study.
+The other is the that would hypothetically be realized under a different treatment condition than that actually assigned.